mpcreza/device_auto_rotate_checker/README.md

 # device_auto_rotate_checker

-A flutter package to check if device auto rotate is on or off.
+A flutter plugin to check if device auto rotate is on or off.

 Note: This plugin only supports Android. there is no way to check auto rotate on iOS.